Terms of Service

 Provider is entitled to create a “reward pool” or other incentive that will, under the conditions determined by Provider, be used as a reward for Users who obtain or maintain a certain ranking on the leaderboard during a certain period of time (to be determined by Provider at its discretion).

-Provider is not obliged to offer the exchange or trade of Vens into any Cryptocurrency, crypto assets or fiat currency.
+Provider is not obliged to offer the exchange or trade of Vens into any Virtual Currency, crypto assets or fiat currency.
 If Provider decides to offer such exchange, then it will be free to determine the applicable terms and conditions, including the applicable charge (if any).

 User acknowledges that Provider is entitled to decide upon any disputes, either between Users or between a User and Provider, in relation to Vens.
 As Vens a mere tokens emitted on the basis of Provider’s goodwill, no financial compensation will be admissible on the basis of User’s frustration regarding the (loss of) receipt, use or returns of Vens.